 We will be unrolling a rural track for residents who are committed to future careers in rural communities.
 Beginning winter 2023, interns can apply.
 The rural track would include additional education in rural medicine topics and rural clinical rotations during R2 and R3 years.
 Residents will be able to network with and receive mentorship from physicians practicing in rural communities in California as they consider their own future practice.

 2 week rotation at the Vacaville Correctional Medical Facility.
 Residents rotate through primary care clinic with longtime correctional medicine primary care physicians and advocates and the hospice clinic.
 See link.

 Here is a list of the clinics our residents rotate at during their ambulatory blocks.

 A. Continuity Clinics and Primary Care Program Specialty Clinics:

-- Primary Care continuity at UC Davis, Sacramento County, or Kaiser: two ½ day sessions per week.
+- Primary Care continuity at UC Davis or Sacramento County Health Center: two to three ½ day clinic per week.

-- Geriatrics Clinic (UC Davis): one ½ day session per week.
+- Health Aging Clinic (UC Davis): one ½ day clinic per week.